-The most expensive products are usually made latex as they can last for over a decade and consumers everywhere seem to rave about them.
+The most expensive products are usually made latex as they can last for over a decade, and consumers everywhere seem to rave about them.
 However they’re hard to come by, you’re unlikely to find one in your local store.
-You may have to specially order one.
+You may have to order one specifically.
 Additionally, you should take into consideration that your teenager is probably going to out-grow it or perhaps want a bigger one.
 It really is important that if you decide it is worth buying, that you select one that will stay suitable for your teenager for years to come.

 Which Type of Bed?

-You’re going to see the following 3 terms thrown around a lot when you’re shopping about and trust us, you’re going to want to know what these actually mean, they’re not just marketing terms!
+You’re going to see the following three terms thrown around a lot when you’re shopping about and you’re going to want to know what these actually mean, they’re not just marketing terms!
 Each mattress type will have different benefits for your teenager, so it’s important to understand.